-The Alabama Board of Physical Therapy has jurisdiction over investigation of complaints that are placed against physical therapists or physical therapist assistants.
+The Alabama Board of Physical Therapy has jurisdiction over investigation of complaints which are filed against physical therapists or physical therapist assistants.

-The board is responsible for receiving and investigating complaints placed against physical therapists and physical therapist assistants and has authority to conduct investigations,
+The Board is responsible for receiving and investigating complaints lodged against physical therapists and physical therapist assistants and has authority to enforce

 The Handling of Complaints

 The Board of Physical Therapy receives complaints against its licensees and determines if the complaint falls within its jurisdiction.
 If the complaint is within the Board’s jurisdiction,